cls-nebadje/dicziunari/README.md

 -------

 ```
-Dicziunari - A collection of linguistic tools for the Rhaeto-Romance
-             language

 Copyright (C) 2012-2013 Uli Franke (cls) et al.

 This program is free software: you can redistribute it and/or modify